 Stocks, Dollar Rise in Tokyo

-The leading index had fallen 2,773.1 points during the three previous trading days this week.
-The stock market was closed Wednesday because of a national holiday.
+The Nikkei had fallen 2,773.1 points during the three previous trading days.
+The stock market was closed Wednesday for a national holiday.

 Volume on the market’s first section was estimated at 600 million shares, up from 580 million shares on Thursday.

-The Nikkei index fell in early morning trading because of profit-taking by institutional investors, securities dealers said.
+The Nikkei fell in early morning trading as institutional investors overwhelmed the market with sell orders, securities dealers said.

-But the index rose sharply toward end of the day, with stock futures being bought back, in part because of a series of buy orders by arbitrageurs, they said.
-Arbitrageurs profit from price differentials between the futures and spot markets.
+But the index rose sharply toward end of the day, lifted by fresh interest in stock futures by arbitrageurs, traders said.
+Arbitrageurs rely on computerized program trading, often criticized for contributing to downward spirals in stock prices, to profit from price differentials between the futures and the underlying stocks.

 ″The market is slowly but gradually recovering, helped by relative stability in the currency and bond markets,″ said Akira Shimoda, an equity analyst with Yamaichi Securities.

-Japan’s four major securities firms - Nomura Securitiies, Daiwa Securities, Nikko Securities and Yamaichi Securities - had asked the Finance Ministry to ease the restriction, a rule set up to check insider trading, he said.
+The firms - Nomura Securitiies, Daiwa Securities, Nikko Securities and Yamaichi Securities - had asked the Finance Ministry to ease the restriction, a rule set up to check insider trading.

-The four securities firms account for about half of the market’s total turnover, a market analyst said.
+The four firms account for about half of the market’s total volume, a market analyst said.

 ″The demand for the dollar basically remains strong,″ said Toshio Takahashi, a dealer with the Industrial Bank of Japan. ″The American economy is good, despite cautiousness over inflation″ among U.S. monetary authorities, he said.